benoleary/Vevacious/Vevacious/README.Vevacious.txt

  Vevacious is a program written in C++ to try to find the global minimum of a loop-corrected potential.
-It is designed to be used in conjuction with SARAH by Florian Staub and utilizes HOM4PS2 by Tsung-Lin Lee, Tien-Yien Li, and Chih-Hsiung Tsai, and PyMinuit by Jim Pivarski, implementing the MINUIT algorithms by Fred James.
+It is designed to be used in conjuction with SARAH by Florian Staub and utilizes HOM4PS2 by Tsung-Lin Lee, Tien-Yien Li, and Chih-Hsiung Tsai, PyMinuit by Jim Pivarski, implementing the MINUIT algorithms by Fred James, and CosmoTransitions, by Carroll (Max) Wainwright.

  Vevacious is an implementation of the process of attempting to find the global minimum of a potential as decided upon by the collaboration of